-- QTc Calculation lets you choose which formula to use for QTc calculation.
-(To calculate QTc, you need to have either a 12-Lead recording or a derived data set using the AVEQT utility.
-If using the AVEQT utility, contact Support for more details.)
-The formulae are as follows: - 1.
-Bazett: $QT/(RR^{(1/2)})$ - 2.
-Hodges: QT + 1.75(60/RR 60) - 3.
-Framingham: QT + 0.154(1-RR) - 4.
-Frederica: $QT/(RR^{(1/3)})$ - Interval size (min.) determines how many minutes are including in each interval in the interval tables of the Tables window. - Analysis duration determines how many hours of data are analyzed.
-All the ECG loads in from the memory/ flashcard during analysis, but analysis stops after the amount of time indicated here.
+- 2. Hodges: QT + 1.75\(60/RR 60) - 3.
+Framingham: QT + 0.154\(1-RR) - 4.
+Frederica: OT/(RR^(1/3)) - Interval size (min.) determines how many minutes are including in each interval in the interval tables of the Tables window - Analysis duration determines how many hours of data are analyzed.
+All the ECG loads in from the memory/ flash-card during analysis, but analysis stops after the amount of time indicated here.
 It uses the HHH:MM format, with the first three digits indicating how many hours and the second two indicating how many minutes.
 A maximum of 336 hours (14 days) may be entered. - Extra dead-time controls the tail end of the dead-time period following an Rwave during which another QRS complex cannot be detected, allowing for the presence of a T-wave.
-Increase the time (in seconds) if large T-waves are being identified as R-waves, and decrease the time if early beats are being missed.
-See details in Appendix A. - SVPB prematurity (percent) sets the requirement for how early a beat that matches a normal (or aberrant) template must be for it to be identified as an SVPB.
-For example, at a heart rate of

-60 beats per minute, a normal RR interval is 1 second long, and a beat that is 10 percent premature would fall at 0.9 seconds after the preceding beat.
-A properly timed beat would be 0 percent premature, that is, not early.
+Increase the time

+- (in seconds) if large T-waves are being identified as R-waves.
+See details in Appendix A. - SVPB prematurity (percent) sets the requirement for how early a beat that matches a normal template must be for it to be identified as an SVPB.
+For example, at a heart rate of 60 bpm, a normal RR interval is 1 second long, and a beat that is 10 percent premature would fall at 0.9 seconds after the preceding beat.
+The SVPB Minimum Heart Rate must also be met. - Pacemaker type contains four settings that allow the software to expect certain behavior: - 1.
-- VPB prematurity (percent) sets the requirement for how early a beat that matches a ventricular template must be for it to be identified as an early VPB.
-All matches to ventricular templates are identified as VPBs, but those that are especially early can be counted separately as early VPBs. - Pacemaker type contains four settings that allow the software to expect certain behavior: - 1.
 Not paced means that the software will not identify any pacemaker spikes, beats or failures. - 2.
 VVI means that each paced beat will be preceded by a single spike.
-All paced beats are counted as ventricular paced. - AV sequential means that paced beats will be preceded by two pacemaker spikes, one atrial and one ventricular.
+All paced beats are counted as ventricular paced.

+- 3. AV sequential means that paced beats will be preceded by two pacemaker spikes, one atrial and one ventricular.
 All paced beats are counted as AV paced. - 4.
-DDD means that paced beats can be preceded by either one or two pace-maker spikes.
+DDD means that paced beats can be preceded by either one or two pacemaker spikes.
 Depending on the spike's location relative to the following R-wave, a beat preceded by a single spike can be called either atrial paced or ventricular paced, while a beat preceded by two spikes can be counted as AV paced. - Minimum heart rate refers to the minimum rate allowed by the pacemaker.
-If the pacemaker does not fire appropriately and there is an RR interval longer than the patient should experience, the Inhibition label appears.

-- Maximum heart rate refers to the maximum rate initiated by the pacemaker.
+If the pacemaker does not fire appropriately and there is an RR interval longer than the patient should experience, the Inhibition label appears. - Maximum heart rate refers to the maximum rate initiated by the pacemaker.
 If the pacemaker fires early, typically because it did not sense the previous beat, it would result in a faster rate, the Sense failure label appears. - Maximum vent. spike to R interval sets the maximum time between the firing of the second pacemaker spike and the following R-wave.
 If the second spike appears and is not followed by an R-wave in this amount of time, the Capture failure label appears. - Maximum atrial spike to R interval sets the limit for how long is allowed between a single spike and the subsequent R-wave.
 If a single spike occurs and the following R-wave is not within this amount of time, the Capture failure label appears. - Paced beat and the beat after can be called a SVPB is a setting that allows you to identify early beats following a paced beat as SVPBs because they are premature.

-Note: Please refer to the section "Pacemaker analysis" in this chapter for more information about the pacemaker settings listed above.
+Note: Refer to the section "Pacemaker analysis" in this chapter for more information about the pacemaker settings.